GLOBAL MARKETS-Stocks retreat, euro slips on weak data

 By Herbert Lash

-NEW YORK, July 2 Stocks retreated and the euro slipped o n M onday, hurt by weak manufacturing data from around the world, while investor euphoria over last week's deal on the European debt crisis ebbed.
+NEW YORK Stocks retreated and the euro slipped on Monday, hurt by weak manufacturing data from around the world, while investor euphoria over last week's deal on the European debt crisis ebbed.

 U.S. stocks and an index of global equity markets turned lower after a report on U.S. manufacturing showed the sector unexpectedly contracted in June for the first time in nearly three years as new orders tumbled.